guoxiliu/TopoCluster/README.md

 - Folder `ParaView-v5.6.0` contains [ParaView](https://www.paraview.org/) version 5.6.0.
 The original source code can be downloaded from [here](https://www.paraview.org/download/).
 - Folder `ttk-0.9.7` contains the [Topology Toolkit](https://topology-tool-kit.github.io/index.html) version 0.9.7 with only the plugins used in our experiments.
 The original version of TTK can be downloaded from [here](https://topology-tool-kit.github.io/downloads.html).
 - Folder `Datasets` contains simple datasets that can be used to test TopoCluster.
+- Folder `Scripts` contains shell and Python scripts to reproduce some figures in the paper.

 ## Installation